 In particular, the South-East direction is crucial for a business.
 Look for a south-east direction and never move into a unit with the South-East sector missing.
 Make sure that you keep the South East Sector clutter-free.
 This is where your sales staff need to work.

 If you’re struggling to succeed and constantly feeling under par at work, why not give some of these tips a try before you sharpen your CV and head off to HR?
-Applying some Feng Shui to your office cubicle may be just the cure you need.
+Applying some office feng shui to your workspace may be just the cure you need.